printers-for-people/catboat/docs/Beaglebone.md

 Then ssh into the Beaglebone machine (`ssh debian@beaglebone` -- password is `temppwd`).

-Before start installing Klipper you need to free-up additional space. there are 3 options to do that:
+Before start installing Kalico you need to free-up additional space. there are 3 options to do that:
 1. remove some BeagleBone "Demo" resources
 2. if you did boot from SD-Card, and it's bigger than 4Gb - you can expand